 O’Grady's participation underscores the ongoing fight for justice and resistance against colonialism and imperialism in West Asia.
 She draws parallels between Lebanon’s struggle for sovereignty and Ireland’s own history of resistance, calling for a broader international understanding of the region’s challenges in this regard.

-What she is saying:
+What she's saying:

 In her remarks, O’Grady stated that Lebanon’s resistance is not only necessary but should be encouraged despite the immense personal cost.
 O'Grady also praised Iran for its support of Afghan refugees and its technological innovations, asserting that Iran’s independence from Western powers makes it a model of resistance.